How States Tax Adult Use Cannabis and Spend Resulting Revenue

 There are four different types of taxes levied on legal marijuana states across the 23 legal states: special marijuana sales tax as a percentage of price, general state sales tax (plus applicable local sales tax), weight-based sales tax, and THC-potency tax.
 The most common type of tax imposed by states is the percentage-of-sales tax levied at the time of purchase, as well as the general state and local state taxes.
 Only three states impose a THC potency tax (Illinois, New York and Connecticut), with five additional states imposing some form of weight-based tax, whether at the point of consumer sale or at the point of wholesale (Alaska, Colorado, Maine, Nevada, and New Jersey).

-Figure 2: Tax rates at point of sale
+Figure 1: Tax rates at point of sale

 How Are States Allocating Their Marijuana Tax Revenue?

 Marijuana tax revenue supports a number of different programs and initiatives across the 23 states that have legalized adult-use marijuana sales.
 While details for each state differ, we created eleven categories to allow us to compare allocations across states as shown in Table 1 below.
 Two key notes: first, some of these categories are not mutually exclusive.
 In several instances we classified one state funding provision under two categories due to the stated purpose of the allotted funding.
-For instance, Colorado allocates 25% of their marijuana retail tax revenue to fund the Marijuana Education Fund, which fits into both the Substance Use and Addiction Recovery category as well as Public Health category we set forth below.
+For instance, Alaska allocates 25% of their marijuana retail tax revenue to fund the Marijuana Education Fund, which fits into both the Substance Use and Addiction Recovery category as well as Public Health category we set forth below.
 Second, we are not able to determine whether marijuana tax revenue deposited into the state’s general fund is ultimately used to fund some of the eleven categories indirectly.
 For instance, New Mexico channels nearly 70% of its marijuana tax revenue into the state’s general fund and we cannot determine whether some of this revenue does not end up indirectly funding substance abuse programs in the state.

 The portion of tax revenue devoted to each category, however, differs significantly from state to state.
 For instance, some states are investing as much as 70% of their marijuana tax revenue in social equity programs (New Jersey), while others are setting aside only 7% for that purpose (Delaware).